Prof. John Idoko

 ICASA 2019 President

-True to its identity, the 2019 edition of the International Conference on AIDS and STIs in Africa promises to offer a strategic forum for Leaders, Activists, Scientists and Community to engage and find solutions to our common health problems.
+True to its identity, the 2019 edition of the International Conference on AIDS and STIs in Africa promises to off er a strategic forum for Leaders, Activists, Scientists and the Community to engage and fi nd solutions to our common health problems.
 The Conference will provide a platform to take stock of progress made towards achieving the 90-90-90 targets.
-It also offers us an opportunity to collectively reflect on Hepatitis, TB, Malaria, NCDs, emerging infections in Africa and the opportunities available for strengthening our health systems on the continent to tackle these diseases.
+It also off ers us an opportunity to collectively refl ect on Hepatitis, TB, Malaria, NCDs, emerging infections in Africa and the opportunities available for strengthening our health systems on the continent to tackle these diseases.

-For this 20th Edition of ICASA 2019, the programme is been built around 200 sessions with 578 expected speakers.
+For this 20th Edition of ICASA, the programme has been built around 200 sessions with 578 expected speakers.
 ICASA 2019 promises to be an exciting experience full of science and fun.
-I wish all delegates safe trip and I thank and congratulate all our co-organisers, partners, all UN organizations and ICASA steering committee members.
-Finally, I wish especially to express our gratitude to the Head of State of Rwanda, President Paul Kagame for giving the conference maximum attention and support.
+I wish all delegates a safe trip and I thank and congratulate all our co-organisers, partners, all UN organizations and ICASA steering committee members.
+Finally, I wish especially to express our gratitude to the Head of State of the Republic of Rwanda, His Excellency President Paul Kagame for giving the conference maximum attention and support.

 Very best regards,